How Tos

 Dear Residents,

 Starting the week of [dates], our community will install individual water submeters.
-This upgrade makes billing fair and transparent so you pay only for the water you use.
+This upgrade makes billing fair and transparent (you pay only for the water you use).
 Installation happens outside the home with no plumbing changes and no Wi-Fi required.
 Service will not be interrupted.

 After installation, we will have a 30-day onboarding period.
-During this time you will receive sample usage statements so you can see your water use and address any leaks before real billing starts.
+During this period you will receive sample usage statements so you can see your water use and address any leaks before real billing starts.

 Our first real usage bill will be on [date].
 We will send a reminder and a sample invoice so you know exactly how to read it.

-Please join us for a short information session on [date and time].
+Please join us for a short information session on [date/time].
 If you have questions, contact [email] or [phone].

 Will my bill go up?

 It depends on use.
 Many households pay about the same or less.
 Heavy users may pay more.
 The goal is fairness.
 Submetering also helps the whole park reduce waste by finding leaks early.
-For third-party context you can share the EPA metering overview and Goleta Water District on savings.
+For third-party context you can share: EPA metering overview and Goleta Water District on savings.

 Do I need to do anything for installation?

-No. The meter clamps on outside the home.
-No plumber inside and no Wi-Fi setup.
+No. The meter clamps on outside the home (no plumber inside, no Wi-Fi setup).

 How will I know if I have a leak?